 Curious as to how other drivers perform on the day of their tests?
 If you look hard enough, you’ll find all sorts of statistics.
 For example, did you know that the national average is currently 45.9%?
 If you’d like to see more interesting stats, take a look at these driving test pass rates.
 Alternatively, check out below to see how learners at Wakefield have performed in the last five years...

-Wakefield has performed relatively well in the past few years—skirting above and below the national average.
+Wakefield has performed relatively well in the past few years—skirting mostly above the national average.
 While it’s tempting to rely completely on statistics, you should bear in mind that it’s your own individual ability that determines the outcome of your practical.
 Be honest with yourself and try to pinpoint those weak areas so you can improve on them before your test.

 Once you’ve completed your driving lessons or course, you should finally be ready for your practical test.
 Just relax and take it easy—you should be more than prepared.
 All you’ve got to do is get to Wakefield 10 minutes early and bring your provisional licence.
 Your test will then consist of:

 Don’t worry if you failed your test—it’s more common than you’d think.
 Instead of dwelling on your mistakes, take the feedback given to you by your examiner to improve your driving before you go in for another test.
 If you want to retake your test, get PassMeFast to fast-track it for you.
 To get everything sorted today, give us a call on 0333 123 4949, or contact us via our website to get started.